procedural/gamescript_native_clang_for_windows/README.md

 * Compiling scripts with Clang.
 * Script code autocomplete with F1 key.
 * Debugging scripts with Visual Studio debugger.
+* Precompiled headers for fast compilation and autocomplete.

 ## Requirements: